Revolution of 1848 in Luxembourg: Events

 Dissatisfaction had built up over several years, and was only waiting for a trigger.
-The February revolution of 1848 in Paris created a revolutionary dynamic across the continent, which threatened the monarchic and absolutist order.
+The February revolution of 1848 in Paris set off a revolutionary wave across the continent, which threatened the established monarchic and absolutist order.

-Amongst other things, the protest took the form of sending petitions to the authorities.
+A significant aspect of the protest manifested through the submission of petitions to the authorities.
 Petitions, far from being a recent invention, were an old right.
 What was unusual was their extent, as 70 petitions were sent to the government around March, which had been more or less spontaneously drafted and signed in over 60 localities.

 At the same time, a broad protest movement started.
 The centre of the uprising was Ettelbruck, in the north of the country.
 On 11 March, several discontented people declared a republic and sang the Marseillaise.
 The gathered people blocked the way of the gendarmes who appeared on the scene, and tried to provoke them into using their guns.
 Fearing an extension of the uprising, the government sent further gendarmes to Ettelbruck, as a market was to take place there on 14 March.

 On that day, the police tried to arrest several of the ringleaders, which threatened to escalate the situation.
-An angry crowd gathered outside the gendarmerie station, and started throwing stones and breaking windows.
+An angry crowd gathered outside the gendarmerie station, hurling stones and breaking windows.
 A gallows was erected outside the house of the local head of the gendarmerie.
 The people's anger was also felt by other representatives of the authorities: a crowd attacked the house of the local tax collector.
-In other localities, the popular disdain for the government likewise made itself felt, and its representatives had to deal with various humiliations and insults.
+In other localities, similar popular disdain for the government was expressed, and its representatives had to deal with various humiliations and insults.

 In the capital, a crowd gathered on 16 March.
 Workers from the suburbs assembled in front of the house of the mayor, Fernand Pescatore, who was suspected of wheat speculation: again, it took the gendarmerie and the Prussian military to prevent any violence.